-The Long Room provides a dramatic backdrop for the stylistic recreation of an enormous ship structure.
-The ship contains a series of set piece environments through which visitors can walk and become immersed in changing forms of shipboard travel over time.
-These include a 1850s clipper sailing ship, an early 1900s steamship salon, and a third class ocean liner cabin from the 1950s.
-These rooms evoke the conditions of the eras, including an evocative series of soundscapes, as well as featuring a selection of collection objects.
-At the end of the ship is an interactive map which plots the typical routes and durations of the different transport options over time, including aeroplane travel.
-Visitors are challenged to consider how technology has changed over time from a sea voyage lasting up to three months to a short 24 hour plane flight.
-The ship also includes a series of portholes which playfully presents some of the non-human 'immigrants' which have arrived in Australia such as blackbirds, rats and roses.
+The Long Room provided from 1998-2015 a dramatic backdrop for the stylistic recreation of an enormous ship structure.
+The ship contained a series of set piece environments through which visitors could walk and become immersed in changing forms of shipboard travel over time.
+These included a 1850s clipper sailing ship, an early 1900s steamship salon, and a third class ocean liner cabin from the 1950s.
+These rooms evoked the conditions of the eras, including an evocative series of soundscapes, as well as featured a selection of collection objects.

 The Era of Clippers